 I also love for them to look up from their devices once in a while, so they don’t get car sick and so they see where we are going.
 Load your car up with these games so your kids will be entertained for your entire trip.

 I recommend pulling these games out individually after a while of travel.
 You won’t want to get sick of them too early in the journey.
 You may also consider playing games when devices run out of power, when you are in traffic, or when you are in a long stretch between stops.

 Did I miss your favorite?
 Leave me a comment to this post and we’ll update this post regularly with more ideas.

-Disclosure: Affiliate links within.
-Purchasing and/or clicking on some of the links in this post may result in a commission paid to us.
+Disclosure: This post contains affiliate links.
+Purchasing and/or clicking on some of the links in this post may result in a commission paid to us at no additional cost to you.
 All opinions are my own.

 The Best Road Trip Games for Kids